danielvoicu136/gameplay_cstrike_war3re/README.md

-This is Warcraft / Valorant as Counter-Strike Mod
+This is Warcraft / Valorant as Counter-Strike Mod ( Update 2024 )
 - Select the race / hero you prefer , each with different magic powers and eliminate your opponents
 - New Races / Heroes 73 in total
 - Race / Hero maximum level 25